teamaccessonline/solutions/solution7/solution.rst

-Solution: (In Development) SAML SP with sideband to update AD Logon Timestamp
+Solution:  Inline SAML with Kerberos sideband
 ======================================================================================

 This solution documents all the necessary pieces required to create a set of APM policies that updates the AD lastlogontimestamp when only using SAML.

 Objective:
 ----------